Stephanie M. Pridgeon

 At Bates, she teaches in the Spanish department and in the Latin American Studies program.
 In addition to teaching beginning and intermediate language and culture courses she has designed and taught courses on: gender and sexuality in Latin American literature, Jewish Latin American Cinema, protest and resistance music and poetry, revolution and civil war, and testimonial literature and film.
 Stephanie is also passionate about study abroad and has extensive teaching experience in both Spain and Latin America.

 Specializing in 20th– and 21st-century Latin American film and literature, her research focuses on the intersections of ethnicity, gender, religion, and politics as depicted in recent cultural productions.
-Her book manuscript, Jews on Screen and in Revolt, analyzes representations of Jews in political movements in recent Latin American film, arguing that Jewish participation in revolutionary groups was both a logical progression of patterns of participation in political groups established in Eastern Europe and upon immigration to the Americas and, at the same time, a major disruption in Jewish life and culture.
+Her forthcoming book, Revolutionary Visions: Jewish Life and Politics in Latin American Film, analyzes representations of Jews in political movements in recent Latin American film, arguing that Jewish participation in revolutionary groups was both a logical progression of patterns of participation in political groups established in Eastern Europe and upon immigration to the Americas and, at the same time, a major disruption in Jewish life and culture.
 For this reason, a growing corpus of recent film from Mexico, Argentina, Uruguay, Brazil, and Chile has sought to address the complexities of Jewish participation in revolutionary politics.
 She was recently awarded a “Jews in the Americas” Visiting Research Fellowship by the University of Florida’s Price Judaica Library to conduct research for the manuscript.
 In a second book-length project, she explores Jewishness in relation to categories of blackness and indigeneity throughout the Americas.